 What Is Dry Eye?

 Our eyes need tears to stay healthy and comfortable.
 If your eyes do not produce enough tears, it is called dry eye.
-Dry eye is also when your eyes do not make the right type of tears.
+Dry eye is also when your eyes do not make the right type of tears or tear film.

 How do tears work?